Field experience information

 Refer to your certification checklist to see which courses include field experience.
 Any course that includes field experience requires a current background clearance — this is done through the Family Care Safety Registry (FCSR) and it will be good for one year.
 As long as your field experience course is during that year, you should be approved to register for field experience courses.
 If the clearance has expired (or will expire) during your field experience session/semester, just contact the Education department (EducatorPrep@ccis.edu) to run an updated screening.

 Students in field experience courses should also have personal liability insurance.
 Although this is not a requirement, it is highly recommended.
 Personal liability insurance helps to protect a student while observing/volunteering in the public schools.
-Membership in Student-MSTA (Missouri State Teacher's Association) includes personal liability insurance as a benefit.
-Join MSTA.
+Membership in Student-MSTA (Missouri State Teacher's Association) or Student MNEA (Missouri National Education Association) includes personal liability insurance as a benefit.